Fiveable

 • Omnivores: Consume both plants and animals, operating at multiple trophic levels (humans, bears)

-Autotrophs capture energy from physical or chemical sources in the environment.
+Autotrophs capture energy from physical or chemical sources.
 Photosynthetic autotrophs capture energy from sunlight and contribute to primary productivity, while chemosynthetic autotrophs capture energy from inorganic molecules and can live without sunlight.
-Heterotrophs—including herbivores, carnivores, omnivores, decomposers, and scavengers—obtain energy by consuming organic matter.
-They metabolize carbohydrates, lipids, and proteins and incorporate matter from food into their own tissues.
+Heterotrophs, including herbivores, carnivores, omnivores, decomposers, and scavengers, obtain energy by consuming organic matter.
+They metabolize carbohydrates, lipids, and proteins and incorporate matter from their food into their own tissues.

 Food Chains and Food Webs

 A food chain is a linear sequence showing energy transfer from producers to consumers.
 A food web shows the interconnected feeding relationships in an ecosystem, since most organisms have more than one food source.
-Food chains and food webs help predict how changes in one population, especially producers, can affect other trophic levels.
+Both help you predict how changes in one population, especially producers, affect other trophic levels.
+When you draw or read these, remember that arrows point in the direction energy moves, toward the organism doing the eating.

 Trophic Pyramids and Energy Transfer

-Trophic pyramids (also called energy pyramids) visually represent energy flow through ecosystems.
-Each level shows:
+Trophic pyramids (also called energy pyramids) visually represent energy flow through an ecosystem.
+Key points:

-• On average, only about 10% of energy is transferred to the next trophic level, although the exact percentage can vary among ecosystems
+• On average, only about 10% of energy is transferred to the next trophic level, though the exact percentage varies among ecosystems

-• 90% is lost as heat, movement, and metabolic processes
+• About 90% is lost as heat, movement, and metabolic processes

-• This explains why food chains rarely exceed 4-5 levels
+• This is why food chains rarely exceed 4 to 5 levels

 • Biomass typically decreases at higher trophic levels